breannataylor/frontendmentor_product_preview_card_component/README.md

 - Mobile-first workflow
 - Google Fonts

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

-- Deepened understanding of Semantic HTML markup: I am a huge proponent of information being accessible, so I have taken to really learning about semantic HTML.
-I spent a good amount of time on the Web Content Accessibility Guidelines website checking for ways in which I should write up each componenet.
+- Media queries: Media queries are the foundation of responsive web development.
+Before this project I wasn't really familiar with media queries, so my sites were all very much static.
+Now that I've learned more about media queries, I can make my pages give each user the best user experience - which is sort of the whole point for me.

 - Understanding and creating a CSS Reset: A solid CSS reset reduces inconsistencies between different browsers by giving the page it's own defaults for various aspects of the page.
 I learned a lot about margins, line heights, and font sizes with while creating mine.

 - How to add icons with the data attribute: The shopping cart is an icon, and those are small images that aren't necessary in the layout of the page.
-Originally, I put in a span, but decided to go with a custom data-\* attribute to keep it out of the site layout.
+Originally, I put in a span, but decided to go with a custom data- attribute to keep it out of the site layout.

 - Pseudo-classes and functional pseudo-classes: I learned a good bit about action and functional pseudo classes - of course I've used :hover before, but I never really knew what it was technically called.
 I am not a fan of cumbersome code, and wanted to write my code for :hover, and :focus at the same time - which led me to the is() functional pseudo-class.